Rajath1995/Fetch_Rewards_Coding_Challenge/README.md

 including the boundaries 0 being not similar and 1 being most similar or same.
 The values can be between 0 to 1 (including boundaries 0 and 1) ex output could  be 0, 0.4, 0.7, 0.8, 1

-Required Softwares : Python IDE like Pycharm and packages like 1. math 2. string 3. flask.
+Required Softwares : Python 3, Python IDE like Pycharm and packages like 1. math 2. string 3. flask.
 4. pandas 5. numpy

 Steps to execute the Code.